vectorbite/VectorBiteDataPlatform/static/docs/vecdyn/tutorials.md

 # Mapping Data to Vecdyn Template in R Tutorial (Rmarkdown)

-Your challenge will be to clean-up and process data-sets, mapping them to the vecdyn template.
+In this tutorial we show you how to clean, process and map a dataset to the vecdyn template.

-Try to map what you can, you might find that some data-sets provide more information than what is required for the vecdyn database (e.g. the GPDD data has many additional fields we do not need).
-Work with R notebooks or r studio markdown so you can save all your code and we can go back to it at a later date and re-edit if necessary.
-You'll probably need to use a number of packages and techniques to achieve your goal.
-You should refer to the 'R for Data Science guide'(https://r4ds.had.co.nz/).
+Please refer to the 'R for Data Science guide'(https://r4ds.had.co.nz/) for further information on some of the techniques we use here.
-You can find the R code which will help you build a vecdyn template under the 'Template' section below.

 # Mapping To The Vecdyn Template Example